-In connection with our separation from Alcan, we and Alcan will enter into a separation agreement and several ancillary agreements to complete the transfer of the businesses to be contributed to us by Alcan and the distribution of our shares to Alcan common shareholders.
+In connection with our separation from Alcan, we and Alcan entered into a separation agreement and several ancillary agreements to complete the transfer of the businesses contributed to us by Alcan and the distribution of our shares to Alcan common shareholders.
 The separation agreement and certain ancillary agreements are summarized below.
-In addition to the agreements described below, we may enter into other agreements with Alcan prior to or concurrently with the separation that would relate to other aspects of our relationship with Alcan following the separation.
-Following the separation, we may enter into other commercial agreements with Alcan from time to time, the terms of which will be determined at the relevant times.
+In addition to the agreements described below, we entered into other agreements with Alcan prior to or concurrently with the separation that relate to other aspects of our relationship with Alcan following the separation.
+We may in the future enter into other commercial agreements with Alcan, the terms of which will be determined at the relevant times.